davesheinbein/SEI-CC-8/work/w05/d5/atlas-hosted-mongodb.md

 ## Create a New Cluster

-Once logged in, Atlas will request that you create a _cluster_.
+Once logged in, Atlas will request that you create a _cluster_. (click on build a New cluster, if you don't see create)

 Atlas allows one free cluster per account.